One of the scariest things when it comes to finances is being average.

 When you look at the numbers surrounding retirement, it becomes clear that the average

-- Those who have actually performed a retirement needs calculation are more than twice as likely to believe that they need at least $1 million accumulated for a comfortable retirement.
-This means that most Americans are grossly underestimating what they need.
+- Those who have performed a retirement needs calculation are more than twice as likely to believe they need at least $1 million accumulated for a comfortable retirement.
+That means that most Americans are grossly underestimating what they need.

 - 60% of workers have less than $25,000 in total savings and investments, including retirement savings.

-- Since 2002, the number of workers who are confident about the financial aspects of their retirement has declined.
+- Since 2002, the number of workers confident about their retirement’s financial aspects has declined.

-Not only do most people not know how much money they will need for retirement, but they also haven’t gotten started on a good retirement savings plan.
+Most people do not know how much money they will need for retirement, but they also haven’t gotten started on a good retirement savings plan.

 Takeaway: Take a few hours to determine what your retirement needs may be and start saving toward that goal.
-If you are a long way from retirement, make a reasonable estimate – you will have time to make adjustments later.
+If you are a long way from retirement, make a reasonable estimate – you will have time to adjust later.

 Average Retirement Savings by Age Group

-Overall, today’s workers are less likely to save for retirement than workers 10 years ago.
+Overall, today’s workers are less likely to save for retirement than ten years ago.
 Consider the following numbers about retirement savings by age:

-- Those aged 25-34 are the least likely to have saved for retirement, of the age groups, with 55% reporting that they save for retirement.
+- Those aged 25-34 are the least likely to have saved for retirement, with 55% reporting that they save for retirement.